 The date, time, and location of the public auction as well as any updates are posted on this page when available.

-When it becomes available, you can view a list of the tax sale properties at a link that will be added on this page.
+When it becomes available, you can view a list of the tax sale properties at a link that will be added to this page.
 The property tax sale list is updated weekdays by 10 a.m. (except holidays).
-As property tax accounts are paid, the applicable properties are removed from the list.
+As tax arrears are paid in full, the applicable properties are removed from the list.

 The list includes the following information:

 - civic address (after approximately March 14, 2023)

 - reserve bids after (approximately March 14, 2023)